 The omission of portions of strokes near joins was one of several design techniques used in developing glyphs for the purpose of Optical Character Recognition (OCR) by early computers.
 For the design of Quara, this simplification of form is as much an aesthetic feature as it is evidence of the increasing acceptance of “unconventional” letterforms in the ongoing development of methods to construct visual language.

 The compactness of Quara makes it quite useful for headlines and subheads on websites, in games, magazines, brochures, and posters.
 Quara also maintains a versatility that allows it to perform well for shorter passages at normal text sizes.

-Additional features include: Kerning, Fractions, Ligatures, and Ordinals.
+Additional features include: Kerning, Fractions, Standard Ligatures, and Ordinals.